 The past & the present: Lough Gur Development is a non profit community organisation that was founded in 1969 and officially inaugurated in 1993 to promote, preserve and protect the history, archaeology, folklore and environment of the surrounding area.

-Local volunteers help throughout the year at various events and offer their time to assist in the Heritage Centre.
+Local volunteers help throughout the year at various events and offer their time to assist in operating Lough Gur Visitor Centre.
 Lough Gur Development accepts applications from people who are interested in joining the group and will provide full training.

 Where we are: Lough Gur is located in the South East of Ireland within the Ballyhoura region.
 Visitors enjoy the rural unspoilt beauty that is easily accessible 21km’s from Limerick City.
 The area of Lough Gur is part of Wild Atlantic Way Region, Munster Vales and is also an accredited Discover Primary Science and Maths Centre through Science Foundation Ireland.

-The facts: Lough Gur Heritage Centre was initially managed by Shannon Heritage for 30 years on a season basis until Lough Gur Development took over the lease of Lough Gur Heritage Centre from Shannon Heritage in 2011.
-Limerick Council lease the Heritage Centre building to Lough Gur Development and are also the owners with responsibility for the surrounding grounds.
-The Heritage Centre now opens 7 days per week and 363 days per year.
+The facts: Lough Gur Visitor Centre was initially managed by Shannon Heritage for 30 years on a season basis until Lough Gur Development took over the lease of Lough Gur Visitor Centre from Shannon Heritage in 2011.
+Limerick Council lease the Visitor Centre building to Lough Gur Development and are also the owners with responsibility for the surrounding grounds.
+The Visitor Centre now opens 7 days per week, 363 days per year.
 The OPW is the government body that care for the archaeological sites in the vicinity.
 Lough Gur Development hold a licence granted by the Dioceses to run events and activities in the Honey Fitz Theatre that is located 2km’s from the lakefront.

 A copy of rules and purposes of Lough Gur Co-Op society are available on request from Lough Gur Development by calling 061 385186.